 The first job, get out of the area!

-To stop you flipping out completely, remove yourself from the situation and give yourself time out.
+To stop you from flipping out completely, remove yourself from the situation and give yourself a time out.

-When you remove yourself from the battle, close your eyes and remember that they are young.
-They are still learning the world.
-They may have an issue that they cannot convey to you in a language you will understand!
+When you remove yourself from the battle, please close your eyes and remember they are young.
+They are still learning about the world.
+They may have an issue they cannot convey to you in a language you will understand!

 You can’t argue with a child, don’t even try.
-Logic and reasoning go out of the window, you have to understand that.
+Logic and reasoning go out of the window; you must understand that.
 Remind yourself of this during your time out.

-When you get back in the room with them, you will be much calmer.
+You will be calmer when you get back in the room with them.